Key Stage 3

-The Foundation teacher delivers English, PSHE, Humanities, SEAL and Drama while Maths is delivered in small ability groups, involving additional specialist Maths teachers.
+The Foundation teacher delivers English, PSHCE, Humanities, SEAL and Drama while Maths is delivered in small ability groups, involving additional specialist Maths teachers.

 A focus on the Social and Emotional Aspects of Learning (SEAL) helps students to settle into the learning environment and develop their independent learning skills.
 Students begin to develop their independence and ability to manage within a secondary school environment, by moving to specialist areas with specialist teachers for Science, Computing, Technology, Art, Music and PE.

 In Years 8 and 9, students are taught in vertical groupings set by academic ability.
 Lessons are delivered by subject specialists with a subject-based teaching assistant, which provides more opportunity for focused, differentiated work.
 Teachers and Teaching Assistants work closely together in planning, assessing and monitoring progress.

 Students follow the National Curriculum in the core and foundation subjects.
 A cross-curricular themed approach to the Humanities enables them to develop their understanding of the world in a more coherent and meaningful way.